odoo/documentation/sales/advanced/portal.rst

 ============================================

-A portal access is given to a user who has the necessity to have access to Odoo instance, to view certain documents or information in the system.
+A portal access is given to a user who has the necessity to have access to Twenty20 instance, to view certain documents or information in the system.

 For Example, a long term client who needs to view online quotations.